alrawi/alrawi.github.io/index.md

 Additionally, I am investigating malware threats affecting IoT, mobile apps, and cloud backends.
 I am looking for tenure-track faculty job.
 If you think I would fit well in your department, please reach out.

-I am on the job market looking for tenure-track faculty position.
+**I am on the job market this year (2022) looking for a tenure-track faculty position.
-If you think I would fit well in your department, please reach out.
+If you think I would fit well in your department, please reach out.**

 ### Education
 - __Georgia Institute of Technology__, PhD in ECE (enrolled)